-Looking to get a project management certification and not sure where to start?
-This article has all the answers you’re looking for.
+Are you looking to get a project management certification and not sure where to start?
+This article has the answers you’re looking for.

 Project management is the art of getting work done efficiently based on a plan outlined before the work starts.